 As with work outside of these marketplaces, you’ll find clients who you’ll never actually meet beyond the Skype window, and others who will insist upon your physical presence in their workplaces.

 If keeping your work arrangement completely flexible is a top priority for you, make sure that you seek out roles that allow you to maintain this lifestyle.

-By the same token, great opportunities take on many forms — if you see a role that truly speaks to your interests and career priorities that isn’t remote, don’t be so quick to write it off.
+By the same token, great opportunities take on many forms.
+If you see a role that truly speaks to your interests and career priorities that isn’t remote, don’t be so quick to write it off.
 As long as you are not signing on for a long-term position, you have the ability to experiment.
-I recommend you take full advantage of this ability.

 Independent consulting boards: intended to supplement, not sustain